Your body needs many vitamins and minerals to stay healthy. Learn more about important nutrients for women, and nutrition at different life stages.

 Small amounts of vitamin D are in foods like oily fish, eggs, mushrooms, fortified margarines, cereals and milk.

-In Australia, about one in four adults do not have enough vitamin D. If you have low levels of Vitamin D, your doctor may recommend a vitamin D supplement.
+In Australia, about one in four adults do not have enough vitamin D. If you have low levels of vitamin D, your doctor may recommend a vitamin D supplement.

 The amount of time you need in the sun to get enough vitamin D varies depending on the season (summer or winter) and where you live in Australia.
 It’s important to balance the need for sun exposure with the need to protect your skin from sun damage.